Hertsmere

 Frequently Asked Questions

-How much Section 106 money has Hertsmere collected?
+How much unspent Section 106 money does Hertsmere hold?

 Does Hertsmere charge CIL?